pearcej/complex/_sources/HerdsFlocksAndTrafficJams/RandomPerturbation.rst

 :ref:`Figure 12.2 <HFT_FIG_2>` also shows results with ``eps=0.001`` and ``eps=0.01``, which correspond to errors in speed of 0.1% and 1%.

-With 0.1% errors, the capacity of the highway drops from 25 to 20 (by “capacity” I mean the maximum number of cars that can reach and sustain the speed limit).
+With 0.1% errors, the capacity of the highway drops from 25 to 20 (“capacity” means the maximum number of cars that can reach and sustain the speed limit).
 And with 1% errors, the capacity drops to 10.
 Ugh.

 As one of the exercises at the end of this chapter, you’ll have a chance to design a better driver; that is, you will experiment with different strategies in ``choose_acceleration`` and see if you can find driver behaviors that improve average speed.